Coronavirus latest: More than 10,000 dead in Italy | DW | 28.03.2020

 Despite "resistance" from Germany and other countries, "we need to push this fight forward," Macron said.

-However, he praised German and France for sending masks and protective gear to Italy.
+However, he praised Germany and France for sending masks and protective gear to Italy.

 06:03 German media has reported that at least 360,000 applications for immediate financial assistance have been submitted by self-employed workers and small businesses, who have been hard hit by the coronavirus outbreak.